paulkannan/serverless-solution-enable-fixed-response-loadbalancer/README.md

-# Serverless Solution enable fixed response in Loadbalancer
+# Serverless Solution to enable fixed response in Loadbalancer
 Serverless solution to enable maintenance status in AWS LoadBalancers